 An Integrative, Inquiry-Based Activity Requirement must be satisfied.

-Note: September 2021 or January 2022 will be the last opportunity for Faculty of Arts & Science students to register for PEY Co-op.
-Students in Year 3 in the Fall/Winter 2021-2022 session will be the last group of Faculty of Arts & Science students eligible to participate in PEY Co-op.
-Students starting Year 2 in Fall 2021 or later will only be eligible to participate in the Arts & Science Internship Program stream.
+Note: January 2022 was the last opportunity for Faculty of Arts & Science students to register for PEY Co-op.
+Students in Year 3 in the Fall/Winter 2021-2022 were the last group of Faculty of Arts & Science students eligible to participate in PEY Co-op.
+Students starting Year 2 in Fall 2021 or later are only eligible to participate in the Arts & Science Internship Program stream.

 - PSL300H1 and PSL301H1 require MAT 100-level/ PHY 100-level courses.

-- PCL201H1, and PCL302H1 are pre-requisites for students intending to take PCL474Y1.
+- PCL201H1, PCL302H1, and PCL367H1 are pre-requisites for students intending to take PCL474Y1.
 Students intending to take PCL474Y1 must obtain permission from the Undergraduate Student Advisor of the School of the Environment 3 months prior to the intended date of enrolment.
 Students must also consult with the Department of Pharmacology and Toxicology at least 3 months prior to the intended date of enrolment.
+Students wishing to take ENV421Y1 are advised to take the course during third year, due to scheduling conflicts with fourth year requirements.

-- Students taking PCL481H1 must take PCL302H1 and PCL362H1 as prerequisites.
-Students taking PCL477H1 must take BCH210H1 prior.
-Students taking ENV421H1 or PCL367H1 must take 1.5 credits from program electives requirement list of courses to ensure 14.0 program credits.
+- Students taking PCL477H1 must take BCH210H1 prior.
+Students taking only PCL367H1 must take 1.5 credits from program electives requirement list of courses to ensure 14.0 program credits.
+Students may choose to take both PCL367H1 and ENV421Y1/ PCL474Y1 and would then need to take only 0.5 credits from the program electives requirement list of courses to ensure 14.0 program credits.